wazuh/wazuh-documentation/source/installation-guide/introduction/index.rst

 The Wazuh cluster (center) can be configured as a single-node cluster (only one server with a Wazuh manager installed) or a multi-node cluster (two or more Wazuh managers distributed over two or more servers).
 Only the master Wazuh cluster node will have the Wazuh API installed.
 All the Wazuh cluster servers will have Filebeat installed.

-An Elasticsearch cluster (right side) may consist on one or more nodes.
+An Elasticsearch cluster (right side) may consists on one or more nodes.

 Kibana (above Elasticsearch cluster) will retrieve data from both clusters, Wazuh and Elasticsearch.
 It will show data in a comprehensive way.